Chris Abrahams: The Necks, Melanie Oxley & Chris Abrahams

-In 1989, while still with the Necks, Abrahams formed a soul pop duo, Melanie Oxley & Chris Abrahams, with former the Sparklers' band mate, Oxley.
+In 1989, while still with the Necks, Abrahams formed a soul pop duo, Melanie Oxley & Chris Abrahams, with former the Sparklers' bandmate, Oxley.
 They released a four-track extended play (EP), Resisting Calm, via Spiral Scratch in late 1990.
-For that EP they used Abrahams' current and former band mates, Buck on drums, Swanton on acoustic bass guitar, Corben (ex-the Sparklers) on guitar as well as Mike Bukovsky on trumpet, Guy Dickerson on guitar, Stuart Eadie on floor toms and Jackie Orszaczky on bass guitar.
+For that EP they used Abrahams' current and former bandmates, Buck on drums, Swanton on acoustic bass guitar, Corben (ex-the Sparklers) on guitar as well as Mike Bukovsky on trumpet, Guy Dickerson on guitar, Stuart Eadie on floor toms and Jackie Orszaczky on bass guitar.
 While periodically collaborating with Abrahams, Oxley maintained her career as a school teacher.

 The duo's first two albums, Welcome to Violet (1992) and Coal (1994), were released via Remote Records/MDS.
 They were labelled as, "moody, emotive soul/pop" works by McFarlane.
 Their next album, Jerusalem Bay (1998), had Hamish Stuart on drums (ex-Ayers Rock, Wig World, the Catholics) and Mike Bukowski on trumpet (ex-Ten Part Invention).
 In 2001 the pair performed Abrahams' music for a radio travel documentary, South Island, which was broadcast by ABC Classic FM on 6 October 2003.
 It was created, narrated and produced by Abrahams with The Listening Room's Sherre DeLys.

 Melanie Oxley & Chris Abrahams' next work, Blood Oranges, appeared in early 2003 via Remote Records/Vitamin Records.
 The Sydney Morning Herald's John Shand found, "his lyrics are often bleaker than their past work, it is not a despairing bleakness, but one bolstered by stoicism, wit, hope and a love of beauty."
 Jeremy Green of dB Magazine observed, "[it is] peculiarly ineffectual.
 It paws lazily at classic Motown pop but is totally sedated by dinky production and emotional primness."